bill-c-martin/bill-c-martin.github.io/_posts/blog/2018-03-17-The-Evolution-of-Me-as-a-Developer.md

 The year I came out of the womb.

-- **Day 1**: Hell yeah, finally get to take Intro to Programming class.
+- **Day 1**: Hell yeah, finally get to take Intro to Programming course.
 Wait, not Java again!
 - **Day 30** - This Java and C stuff is actually really cool.
-The whole object oriented thing clicked this time around.
+The whole object oriented thing clicked this time around with Java.
+C blows my mind with it's intricacies.
-- **Day 180** - A programming concepts class absolutely kicks my ass.
+- **Day 180** - A "Programming Concepts" course absolutely kicks my ass.
-- **Day 270** - Most brutal instructor ever, most I have ever learned in 6 months.
+- **Day 270** - Most brutal instructor ever in that course, most I have ever learned in 6 months.
-- **Day 360** - Seriously, Dr. Albrect: you were the one that kindled my interest in programming.
+- **Day 360** - Seriously, Dr. Albrect: I wouldn't be who I am today without you.
 - **Day 365** - **Concludes programming is what I want to do for a living.**

 ## 3. The Flame

-The flame was born when I got my first job as a web developer.
-Technically professional, yes, because I was getting paid.
+I got my first job as a web developer.
+Technically speaking, "professional", yes, because I was getting paid.
 But this was a start up.
 And looking back, I really did not know what I was doing.
+And so the flame was born.

 ### 2006 Me: